o3de/ROSConDemo/docker/README.md

 To build the docker image for the ROSConDemo environment, run the following command:

 ```
-docker build -t roscon_demo -f Dockerfile .
+docker build --build-arg O3DE_BRANCH=199205f --build-arg O3DE_EXTRAS_BRANCH=cbd3cd5 --build-arg ROSCON_DEMO_BRANCH=development -t roscon_demo -f Dockerfile .
 ```

 This will create a `roscon_demo` docker image which will used when running the container.

 **Note**
 The above command example will build the full simulation environment needed to run the O3DE editor, O3DE simulation launcher, and the simulation navigation stack, based on the latest code from the o3de (O3DE Engine), o3de-extras (ROS2 Gem), and the ROSConDemo.
-Arguments are available to customize and fine-tune this process which is discussed below.
+The arguments specified will pull in the last known good version of the dependent projects from their repo.
+Additional arguments are available to customize and fine-tune this process and is described below.

 The build process may take over two hours depending on the hardware resource and network connectivity of the machine used to build the image.